University-of-JavaScript/.github/profile/README.md

-## Hey, this is us 👋
+## Hey there, Developers! 👋

-All you need to know about JavaScript.
+We are delighted to welcome you to the University of JavaScript, a place for all you need to know about JavaScript.

 ### 🌍 A universal community